Shiny-Miner/Porting-template/README.md

 # INFO
-This code just makes your party pokemon to be shown in tm case , only for FIRE RED BINARY.
+This code adds Shiny Miner's and grilokapu's Nuzlocke code used in CFRU expansion, to HUBOL (only)

 ## Build Instructions